 - Sharing power – We actively support fellow consultants whose work is marginalized, including people of color, women, religious minorities, youth, sexual and gender minorities, and consultants with disabilities.

-Please join us in the journey toward equity and effectiveness.
+Please join us in the journey toward justice and effectiveness.